If an individual dies without a valid Will in place, the rules of intestacy decide who benefits from the deceased’s estate.

 What is ‘intestacy’?

-Intestacy may also apply where a will or declaration has been made, but where the document only relates to a part of the estate (i.e. some assets are not distributed); the remaining estate forms the “intestate estate”.
+Intestacy may also apply where a Will or declaration has been made, but where the document only relates to a part of the estate (i.e. some assets are not distributed); the remaining estate forms the “intestate estate”.

 What are the rules of intestacy?

-The order itself also determines who can act as administrator for the estate, following an application to the Probate Registry for ‘Letters of Administration’*.
 The administrator is responsible for distributing the estate properly and handling any Inheritance Tax (IHT) obligations, alongside other related issues.

-Sorting out an intestate estate usually takes more time, so the sooner you apply for probate, the sooner the you can begin to distribute the estate to the beneficiaries.
-As per the rules of intestacy, the order in which surviving relations will inherit runs as follows:
+Managing an intestate estate can be more time-consuming so the sooner you can apply for letters of administration, the sooner you can begin to distribute the estate to the beneficiaries.

-In this scenario the surviving spouse or civil partner inherits everything.
-Married or civil partners inherit under the rules of intestacy, only if they are married or in a civil partnership at the time of death.
-If, at the time of death, you are divorced or the civil partnership has been legally ended, you cannot inherit under the rules of intestacy.
+If the deceased is married/in a civil partnership at the time of death, with no children, the surviving spouse or civil partner inherits everything.
+If, at the time of death, you are divorced or the civil partnership has been legally ended, you cannot inherit via intestacy.
 Couples who have separated informally can still inherit, whilst couples who are cohabiting without being married or in a civil partnership cannot.
 A couple remain married up to the Decree Absolute.

-When an estate is being divided under the rules of intestacy, all of your children are treated equally.
+When an estate is being divided under the rules of intestacy, all your children are treated equally.
 Children from all relationships and legally adopted children will receive equal shares of your estate.
-Step-children will not inherit if there is no will providing for them, regardless of your relationship or how long you cared for them, unless you have legally adopted them.

 If there are no surviving children, the deceased’s parents stand to inherit the estate in equal shares (if both are alive).
-As with step-children, step-parents are not entitled to inherit under the rules of intestacy where no provision has been made for them in a valid Will.
+As with stepchildren, stepparents are not entitled to inherit under the rules of intestacy where no provision has been made for them in a valid Will.

-If none of the relatives previously mentioned are surviving, half-brothers and half-sisters inherit under intestacy, with the same aforementioned rules applicable for pre-deceased half-siblings.
+If none of the relatives previously mentioned are surviving, half-brothers and half-sisters inherit under intestacy, with the same rules applicable for pre-deceased half-siblings.

 If there are no surviving relatives as per the predefined list, the whole of the deceased’s estate will go to the Crown where the Treasury Solicitor will administer the estate.